×

 • Screen Recordings and Training Sessions.
 You can join your own Zoom Meeting room in order to share your screen, capture screen recordings of applications, and have a video or audio guide to share as needed.
 Similarly, if you have or offer training sessions, you can record them in order to create an archive and share for self-paced learning as well.

 • Online Instruction.
 If you are an instructor or faculty member, the Zoom Meeting Room is a perfect fit for online classes or as an additional tool to help facilitate and enable teaching courses.
-Visit the Instructional Teaching & Research Services (ITRS) page for Teaching with Technology using Zoom to learn more.
+Visit the Learning Technologies & Innovation page for Zoom to learn more.